AppDaemon/appdaemon/API.md

 ## About the API

-The implementation of the API is located in the APPDaemon class that Apps are derived from.
+The implementation of the API is located in the AppDaemon class that Apps are derived from.
 The code for the functions is therefore available to the App simply by invoking the name of the function from the object namespace using the `self` keyword, as in the above examples. `self.turn_on()` for example is just a method defined in the parent class and made available to the child.
 This design decision was made to simplify some of the implementation and hide passing of unnecessary variables during the API invocation.

 ## Configuration of Apps
-Apps are configured by specifying new sections in the configuration file. `[appdaemon]` is a reserved section, described in the [README](README.md) for configutration of appdaemon itself.
+Apps are configured by specifying new sections in the configuration file. `[AppDaemon]` is a reserved section, described in the [README](README.md) for configutration of AppDaemon itself.
 The name of the section is the name the App is referred to within the systrem in logfiles etc. and must be unique.

 To configure a new App you need a minimum of two directives: